Program Director: Frederick Scott Ross, MD

 Duration: 4 weeks (February, March, April, June, July, September, October and December); 5 weeks (January, May, August and November)

 Availability: Year round

 To provide students with experience in a wide range of health care services for patients in both primary and consultative internal medicine.
-During each rotation, one student may participate in the active outpatient practice, and one in the active internal medicine in-service.
+During each rotation, students will participate in the active internal medicine in-service.

-Medical students interested in inpatient internal medicine are assigned to the Internal Medicine Clinical Teaching Unit where they follow inpatient internal medicine patients and become involved with the hospital consultation service.
+Medical students are assigned to the Internal Medicine Clinical Teaching Unit where they follow inpatient internal medicine patients and become involved with the hospital consultation service.
 The rotation is particularly appropriate for students interested in a career in general internal medicine.

 Students perform medical histories and physical examinations under the supervision of the attending physician and formulate diagnostic and therapeutic plans.
 They are expected to participate in all hospital-related rounds and activities, and follow selected readings.

 Evaluations will be distributed by the MSE department to the preceptor at the end of the rotation.